Why does my game keep crashing?

 - If you are experiencing game crashes, does it happen with a specific character or in-game location?

-- EME Diagnostic results
+- En Masse Launcher Diagnostic results (if possible)

 This information will help us to better understand what is causing the crash.